Comparing Hysteresis Comparator and RMS Threshold Methods for Automatic Single Cough Segmentations: Abstract

 \section{Abstract}

-Research on diagnosing diseases based on voice signals currently are rapidly increasing, including cough-related diseases.
+{Research on diagnosing diseases based on voice signals is rapidly increasing, including cough-related diseases.
 When training the cough sound signals into deep learning models, it is necessary to have a standard input by segmenting several cough signals into individual cough signals.
+Segmenting coughs could also be used to monitor trends of cough-related disease by counting the number of coughs.
 Previous research has been developed to segment cough signals from non-cough signals.
-This research evaluates the segmentation methods of several cough signals from a single audio file into several single-cough signals.
-We evaluate three different methods employing manual segmentation as a baseline and automatic segmentations.
-The results by two automatic segmentation methods obtained precisions of 73\% and 70\% compared to 49\% by manual segmentation.
-The agreements of listening tests to count the number of correct single-cough segmentations show fair and moderate correlations for automatic segmentation methods and are comparable with manual segmentation.
+This research evaluates the segmentation methods of several cough signals from a single audio file into several audio files containing a single file.
+We evaluate three different methods, including manual segmentation as a baseline and two automatic segmentation methods: hysteresis comparator and root mean square (RMS) methods.
+The results by two automatic segmentation methods obtained precisions of 73\% (hysteresis) and 70\% (RMS) compared to 49\% by manual segmentation.
+The agreements of listening tests to count the number of correct single-cough segmentations show fair and moderate correlations for automatic segmentation methods and are comparable with manual segmentation.}